CBS Outdoor to go after more ad dollars as new company

-NEW YORK, March 28 CBS Outdoor Americas' top executive says he plans to convince top advertisers to move more of their dollars toward billboards and other displays as the company splits from media broadcaster CBS on Friday.
+NEW YORK CBS Outdoor Americas' top executive says he plans to convince top advertisers to move more of their dollars toward billboards and other displays as the company splits from media broadcaster CBS (CBS.N) on Friday.

 Jeremy Male, the chief executive of CBS Outdoor Americas, said in an interview that in the U.S. outdoor media represents less than 5.0 percent share of advertising dollars, while in rest of the world that number is 8.0 percent.

-"The top 50 advertisers only spend 2.0 percent of revenue on outdoor," said Male, who joined the company in September after serving as one of the top executives at the world's largest outdoor company JCDecaux SA.
+"The top 50 advertisers only spend 2.0 percent of revenue on outdoor," said Male, who joined the company in September after serving as one of the top executives at the world's largest outdoor company JCDecaux SA (JCDX.PA).
 "We see a great opportunity to work hard and develop that advertiser base."

 CBS, the most watched broadcast network in the United States, will initially hold an 83 percent stake in the new company that will trade as a real estate investment trust (REIT).